How much does a Contracts Manager make?

 Average Salary: $129,500

-Eaton provides Contracts Manager roles with a focus on electrical and power management.
-They operate in many locations, including the United States, Canada, and the United Kingdom.
+Eaton provides Contracts Manager positions with a focus on electrical and power management.
+They have offices worldwide, including the United States, Europe, and Asia.
+Their roles involve managing contracts for electrical systems and components.

 -